Yu-Hui Chang

-Yu-Hui Chang (Chinese: 張玉慧; b.
-1970), born in Taichung, Taiwan, is a Taiwanese composer based in the United States.
+Yu-Hui Chang (Chinese: 張玉慧; born 1970) is a Taiwanese composer based in the United States.
 She received awards including a Guggenheim Fellowship in 2009, and the Arts and Letters Award from the American Academy of Arts and Letters in 2017.
 She is the Victor and Gwendolyn Beinfield Professor of Music at Brandeis University.

 Education

 Yu-Hui Chang began studying music with a focus on piano, voice and music theory at six years of age.
 By the age of fourteen she was actively following a path toward a career in composition.
 She graduated from the National Taiwan Normal University, and in 1994 came to the United States to study music composition.
 She received her Masters of Music degree from Boston University and a Ph.D from Brandeis University.
 From 1996 until 2006 Chang was on the faculty of University of California, Davis.
 In 2006 she moved to Brandeis University as a composition faculty member, and as of 2022 she is the Victor and Gwendolyn Beinfield Professor of Music.